NkariukiS/NkariukiS/README.md

 - 👋 Hi, I’m @NkariukiS
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in exploring the world of technology and fashion too
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on pentesting project
+- 💞️ I’m looking to collaborate with a company that supports upcoming techies
 - 📫 How to reach me 038sophienk@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: 😁